Skip to content

 Openings: When you only start playing chess, it is enough to know only basic opening principles such as controlling the center, developing your pieces, castling early, and so on.
 After some learning and practicing, you will reach the point where you will start studying opening theory.
 It will familiarize you with typical plans and ideas, different pawn formations, and overall, make playing chess more interesting.
 Knowing a lot of openings is as good as having a lot of clothes in your wardrobe: you get a choice of what to wear (or play) depending on the situation.
 The same with the quality: some openings are solid and good and can serve you for a long time, while others may go out of order after a few games already.

 The goal of this article is to help choose good chess openings for beginners.
 But what characterizes a good chess opening for beginners?
-Some people recommend the systems that are easy to play, while others suggest the openings that are more beneficial for further improvement.
+Some people recommend systems that are easy to play, while others suggest openings that are more beneficial for further improvement.

 Of course, both approaches have their pros and cons.
 Overall, it is better to try out different things to find out what suits you better.